Tags API

 curl -H "TOKEN: ${API_TOKEN}" "${BASE_URL}/Employees/subject/"

-# Remove a tag from a subject
+# Remove a tag from an object

 curl -X DELETE "${BASE_URL}/Employees/subject/schema/2/" -H "TOKEN: ${API_TOKEN}"